BubbaOps/slack-php-framework/README.md

 The following features are known to be missing:

 - OAuth flow for handling installations to a different workspace.
-    - Though there are some class in the `SlackPhp\Framework\Auth` namespace if you need to roll your own right now.
+    - Though there are some class in the `BubbaOps\Framework\Auth` namespace if you need to roll your own right now.

 ## Standards Used